Note: The information below applies to a typical in-person school year. Click here for information about the 2020-21

 Is my child age-eligible?

-- Brooklyn Preschool has a 2-day-a-week Lions class (Tuesday/Friday) for students ages three to four years old and a 3-day-a-week Dragonfly class (Monday/Wednesday/Thursday) for students ages four to five years old.
-In the Fall of 2018, we are launching a new 2-day-a-week Jellyfish class for 2-year-olds.
+- Brooklyn Preschool has a 2-day-a-week Lions class (Tuesday/Friday) for students ages three to four years old, a 3-day-a-week Dragonfly class (Monday/Wednesday/Thursday) for students ages four to five years old, and a 2-day-a-week Jellyfish class (Tuesday/Thursday) for 2-year-olds.

 - Students who turn three by September 1 are age-eligible for our 2-day Lions class.